Alabama Consortium for Technology in Education

 Categories:

-Students can only enter as an INDIVIDUAL this year.
-No team projects.
+Students can enter as an INDIVIDUAL or as a team of up to TWO people.

 DESCRIPTION OF CATEGORIES: